 Alice always came up with these bright ideas, and I thought she was some kind of god; so I did everything she told me to do.”

-Next time we’ll talk about the importance, in a fictional novel, of the ebb and flow of tension that keeps readers turning your pages to the very end.
+In the next installment of the Write Your Family Story series I’ll talk about the importance, in a fictional novel, of the ebb and flow of tension that keeps readers turning your pages to the very end.

 Start at the top: Write Your Family Story Series Introduction